Joey Meneses Player Props: Nationals vs. Astros

 Joey Meneses At The Plate

-- Among the qualified batters in MLB action, his batting average ranks eighth, his on-base percentage ranks 42nd, and he is 106th in the league in slugging.
+- Meneses has an OPS of .738, fueled by an OBP of .346 to go with a slugging percentage of .392.
+All three of those stats lead Washington hitters this season.

-- Meneses enters this game on a four-game hitting streak.
-Over the course of his last games, he's hitting .333.
+- Among the qualified hitters in baseball, he ranks seventh in batting average, 56th in on-base percentage, and 118th in slugging.

-- He has hit a home run in two of 61 games played this season, and in 0.7% of his plate appearances.
+- He has homered in two of 62 games played this season, and in 0.7% of his plate appearances.

-- Meneses has an RBI in 22 of 61 games this year, with multiple RBI in five of them.
-He has also driven in three or more of his team's runs in three contests.
+- In 35.5% of his games this season, Meneses has had at least one RBI.
+He's picked up more than one in 8.1% and driven in three or more of his team's runs in three contests.

-- In 24 of 61 games this season, he has scored, and three of those games included multiple runs.
+- He has scored in 24 of 62 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.